lambdaworks/zio-elasticsearch/docs/overview/index.md

 ## Overview

-ZIO Elasticsearch is a type-safe, testable, and streaming-friendly ZIO native Elasticsearch client.
+ZIO Elasticsearch is a type-safe, testable and streaming-friendly ZIO native Elasticsearch client.

 The library depends on sttp as an HTTP client for executing requests, and other ZIO libraries such as ZIO Schema and ZIO Prelude.